ehealthsuisse/EPR-by-example/files/IdPRenew.md

 The following snippet is adapted from a sample request recorded during the EPR projectathon in September 2020.
 Some elements and namespaces were ommitted to increase readability.
 The raw request file may be found **[here](../Auth_samples/Renew_response_raw.xml)**.

+A SAML 2.0 IdP Assertion with identical attributes but updated lifetime is conveyed in the the *Body* of the SOAP envelope (see lines 67 ..
+69).
+Examples of Swiss EPR compliant XUA assertions may be found **[here](../XUA_samples)**.

 ```
 1 <Envelope>